 China Scholarship Council-Yale World Scholars Program

 Yale University has a longstanding relationship and deep history of collaboration with China.
 In 2006, Yale and the Chinese Ministry of Education forged their first major educational partnership in the biosciences, the China Scholarship Council (CSC) – Yale World Scholars Program in Biomedical Sciences.
-This program recruits top graduates from nine premiere institutions in China for enrollment in Yale’s Combined Program in Biological and Biomedical Sciences (BBS), with funding from both the CSC and Yale.
+This program recruits top graduates from nine premier institutions in China for enrollment in Yale’s Combined Program in Biological and Biomedical Sciences (BBS), with funding from both the CSC and Yale.
 The CSC-Yale World Scholars program offers students the same outstanding research training available to all BBS students and also provides additional specialized professional development programs.
 The overall goal is to prepare the Scholars to become the next generation of scientific leaders in China, after completion of their graduate and postdoctoral training.

 The nine partner institutions in China are Fudan University, Nanjing University, Huazhong University of Science and Technology, Peking University, Shanghai Jiao Tong University, Sun Yat-Sen University, Tsinghua University, University of Science and Technology of China, and Zhejiang University.
 These universities nominate four highly qualified graduating students for consideration, and each will be interviewed by BBS faculty.
 Over fifty Scholars from these universities are currently enrolled in Yale.

 Please note that applicants from these and other Chinese institutions may apply directly to the BBS Program.
-As stated elsewhere on this site, however, funding for international applicants is very limited, and only a very small percentage of international applicants receive offers of admission.
+As stated elsewhere on this site, however, funding for international applicants is very limited, and only a small percentage of international applicants receive offers of admission.

 Each institution above will select and nominate four students for the CSC-Yale World Scholars Program.
 The CSC will then notify the BBS Program of the students’ nominations.
 The students apply to any Track of the BBS Program via the Yale Graduate School’s online application, and should mention in their personal statements that they have been nominated for consideration as a CSC-Yale World Scholar.